merlynjwa/Rock-Paper-Scissors-Lizard-Spock/README.md

 I was passing it a string when it expected an object containing a string and an array of strings.

+## Deployment

+The repository is hosted by GitHub.

+I then deployed the website through GitHub pages by using the feature in the repo's settings and setting it to build the site from the main branch.

+The live link is [here](https://merlynjwa.github.io/Rock-Paper-Scissors-Lizard-Spock/)

 ## Credits

 * Font Awesome